garrett361/transformers_notes/main.typ

-next-token training on an enormous, general dataset, supervised fine-tuning typically indicates additional, subsequent training on a higher-quality, maybe domain-specific dataset, and instruction fine-tuning follows.];.
-The pre-training, pure next-token prediction task is altered to optimize an objective which now incorporates other data, typically information regarding human preferences#footnote[One failure mode this corrects for: next-token training would do best by replicating common mistakes in grammar or statements of fact which can be corrected for using these methods.];.
+next-token training on an enormous, general dataset, supervised fine-tuning typically indicates additional, subsequent training on a higher-quality, maybe domain-specific dataset, and instruction fine-tuning follows.].
+The pre-training, pure next-token prediction task is altered to optimize an objective which now incorporates other data, typically information regarding human preferences#footnote[One failure mode this corrects for: next-token training would do best by replicating common mistakes in grammar or statements of fact which can be corrected for using these methods.].

 === Direct Preference Optimization <subsec_dpo>
 Direct Preference Optimization (DPO)